 The University of Vermont's Bachelor of Science in Nursing degree program integrates interdisciplinary education with clinical simulation in the context of a premier academic medical center.
 Students prepare for professional nursing practice that promotes health and the prevention of disease for individuals of all ages, from diverse cultural backgrounds, in a variety of health settings.

 The Nursing program is accredited by the Commission on Collegiate Nursing Education.

 Select year of program entry:

-The University of Vermont nursing program is affiliated with Fletcher Allen Health Care in Burlington, Vermont.
-Additional New England hospitals and agencies, including Boston Children's Hospital in Massachusetts and Dartmouth-Hitchcock Medical Center in Lebanon, NH, are often used to provide clinical experiences for students during the senior practicum.
+The University of Vermont Nursing program is affiliated with University of Vermont Medical Center in Burlington, Vermont.
+Additional New England hospitals and agencies are often used to provide clinical experiences for students during the senior practicum.

-UVM nursing alumni take jobs in a variety of settings in all areas of acute and sub-acute nursing practice.
-Among these are the intensive care nursery and surgical inpatient and cardiothoracic surgery units of Fletcher Allen Medical Center in Vermont, Albany Medical Center, Dartmouth-Hitchcock Medical Center, Emory University Hospital, and the Visiting Nurse Association.
+UVM Nursing alumni take jobs in a variety of settings in all areas of acute and sub-acute nursing practice.
+Among these are the intensive care nursery and surgical inpatient and cardiothoracic surgery units of University of Vermont Medical Center, Albany Medical Center, Dartmouth-Hitchcock Medical Center, Emory University Hospital, and the Visiting Nurse Association.